 Ox Gorge & Wangfu Rock

 If you take a Li River cruise from Millstone Dock or Bamboo River Dock the first attraction you will come across is a long and narrow gorge called Ox Gorge.
-It is located on the west bank of the Li River, about 18 miles (30 km) away from downtown Guilin.
+It is located on the west bank of the Li River, about 30 km (18 miles) away from downtown Guilin.
 Neighboring peaks stretch far away, many of which resemble oxen; therefore, the gorge is nicknamed Ox Gorge.
 Apart from ox-shape peaks, there are peaks that resemble lotuses, lions, tigers, bats, and embroidery balls, forming a grand and magnificent view.
 The Li River winds its way and makes a 90-degree turn here.
 The gorge divides Li River into two branches, cutting the beach into three shores.
 On sunny days, eagles wheel in the air above steep cliff while on rainy days the water scenery is more splendid; no wonder Xu Xiake, a famous Chinese traveler during the Ming Dynasty (1368-1644), once compared Ox Gorge with Wu Gorge along the Yangtze River.

 A long time ago, torrential waters slapped against the steep cliff with a tremendous momentum.
 However, after several times of dredging and reconstruction, the water is calmer, and the widened east branch is now the main stream of the river.
 A popular folk ballad describes the scenery of Ox Gorge to a full extent, saying that a group of peaks face three islets floating on the limitless water; the river is divided into two branches and countless ships pass along the eastern one.